 If you are going through a divorce with children, you may need to know the following:

 - What should I do if the other party violates the parenting time order?
-If the custodial parent refuses to allow contact between the non-custodial parent and the child or children, generally the non-custodial parent should first notify the friend of the court in writing of the situation.
-The friend of the court will make a written determination about whether the parenting time plan was violated and what steps need to be taken to make up time.
-It is not uncommon for a representative of the friend of the court to recommend that the matter should be heard by a referee or a judge.
+If the custodial parent refuses to allow contact between the non-custodial parent and the child or children, generally the non-custodial parent should first notify staff of the county friend of the court office where the parenting time order was entered in writing of the situation.
+The friend of the court referee will make a written determination about whether the parenting time plan was violated and what steps need to be taken to make up time.
+It is not uncommon for a representative of the friend of the court to recommend that the matter should be heard at a hearing conducted by a referee or a judge.

 - Can the court deny a parent’s right to continued involvement?
 In some situations, yes.
 In extreme cases where it can be demonstrated that a child is in danger or has been harmed, the court might rule that parenting time be suspended or be supervised by a third party.